Category: Protests

 Video shared online is a significant source of intelligence for the police and so – if you consider the risk warrants protecting someone’s identity – you may want to blur faces in a video clip before sharing it on social media.
 There are a number of tools that offer this.
 These resources come and go,…

-Legitimate reasons to wear a mask at a protest
+Reasons to wear a mask at a protest

 • Help!
 The police have taken my phone